 What is a Sephardi?

 Sfarad in Hebrew means Spain.
-There are evidence of Jews settling in Spain from the 3rd century and on.
+There are evidences of Jews settling in Spain from the 3rd century and on.
 The Jews there had ups and downs with the rulers until the 8 century when the Muslims conquered Spain.
-It was the beginning of the "Golden Age" of the Jewish culture in Spain.
+It was the beginning of the “Golden Age” of the Jewish culture in Spain.
 The Jews had high official jobs in the ruler courts and the communities were thriving.
 There were a lot of great Jewish rabbis, philosophers and more with the most famous one the RAMBAM.
 The golden age has ended towards the end of the 11th century as the Muslim rulers changed and started to persecute the Jews.

 Expelled from Spain

-with the re-occupation of Spain the by the Christians their situation became even worse until the year of 1492 where the king of Spain decided that it is not allowed to Jews to live in the kingdom and they shall all leave or accept Christianity.
-The Jews were expelled and some who converted but kept their Jewish identity in secret were tortured by the Spanish Inquisition.
+With the re-occupation of Spain the by the Christians their situation became even worse until the year of 1492 where the king of Spain decided that it is not allowed to Jews to live in the kingdom and they shall all leave or accept Christianity.
+The Jews were expelled and some who converted but kept their Jewish identity in secret were tortured by the Spanish inquisition.
 Most of the Jews moved into North Africa and spread across the Middle East.
-Some of them went to Holland, Italy and Turkey.
+Some of them went to Holland, Italy and turkey.
 They influenced the communities that already were in North Africa and the Middle East.

 Relations between the communities

 Most of the people who established the state came from Europe.
-They were secular, socialist and educated by Europe standards (people from Eastern Europe were less educated for example) as the state of Israel was established it had a population of 600,000 people.
+They were secular, socialist and educated by Europe standards (people from Eastern Europe where less educated for example) as the state of Israel was established it had a population of 600,000 people.
 In a bit less than 2 years the population was doubled by mass immigration of Jews from all over the world and mainly from Arab countries.

 The Mizrachim had different mentality and habits from the Jews who came from Europe.
 In general were less educated and had more children per family (Jews from Iraq and Iran were more educated for example)

 As the time is passing there is more and more mix and marriage between the 2 communities.
 Today it is barley matter as the younger generation less they care.
-Today there are Mizrachim as generals, presidents, and successful lawyers and business man.
+Today there are Mizrachim as generals, presidents and successful lawyers and business man.

 The tension is part of the past.